banevare/apprunner-demo/README.md

 1. Fork this Repository:

-	- Press the Fork button in the upper left.
+	- Press the Fork button in the upper right.
 This will create an exact copy of the repository (and all of its branches) under your own username.

 2. Open the AWS Console and browse to the [AWS App Runner service](https://console.aws.amazon.com/apprunner/home?region=us-east-1#/services).
       - Select 	`"Create a service"`